bcrypto/stb/README.md

 What is Stb?
 ------------

-Stb is a repo which contains some Belarusian cryptography standards focused mainy on data formats and cryptographic services.
+Stb is a repo that contains Belarusian cryptography standards focused on data formats and cryptographic services.

 The list of standards: